PhD research stuff

 kit 1kit 2kit 3kit 4

-Each kit is composed of 5 tasks articulated through visual cards and text, some stationery and a prop around which participants are requested to experiment and come up with their own interpretations of virtual agents and their agency within home.
+The Kit is composed of 5 tasks articulated through visual cards and text, some stationery and a prop around which participants are requested to experiment and come up with their own interpretations of 'idiotic' virtual agents and their agency within home.
 Each task is sealed in a different folder and they are to be completed one by one.

 task 1 instructions

-sample of cards included in Task 1 of the kit
+sample of cards included in Task 1 of the Idiotic Speculative Kit

 kit responses